jackinthebox52/jmassey.net/README.md

 - `tags`: Categories for the book (Fiction, Non-fiction, Mystery, etc.)
 - `author`: The book's author
 - `rating`: Your rating out of 10 with a granularity of 0.1 (Will be displayed as stars out of 5)
-- `status`: Keep this as "Published"
+- `status`: Keep this as "Published".
+If you want to do drafts before publishing, then set to "Hidden" and change the status to "Published" once you're ready.

 ## Step 4: Commit the Metadata File